Best gaming keyboards in 2026: we've tested the latest Hall effect, mechanical, TKL, 60% and more

 ❌ You're on a tight budget: Ergo boards aren't known for being cheap, and this gaming-specific one requires the extra $30 lift kit to unlock its full potential.

-The Kinesis Freestyle Edge RGB has been specifically designed to blend the best of ergonomic and gaming keyboards, which is why it ranks as our pick for the best ergonomic gaming keyboard overall.
+The Kinesis Freestyle Edge RGB has been specifically designed to blend the best of ergonomic and gaming keyboards, which is why it ranks in this very guide.

-The most striking feature for the Kinesis has to be its split design.
+The most striking feature of the Kinesis has to be its split design.
 A single cable connects the two halves, and this offers you the freedom to shift it into a position that's more comfortable long-term.
-Best practice is to loosely keep both halves in front of your hands without having to turn in at all at the elbows.
-Not only is this good for your wrists but it's good for your arms and shoulders, too.
+The best practice is to loosely keep both halves in front of your hands without having to turn in at all at the elbows.
+Not only is this good for your wrists, but it's good for your arms and shoulders, too.

 The split design does mean you need to be pretty comfortable typing with both hands across both halves.
-No problem for touch typists or anyone that glues their index fingers to F and J, but if you tend to stab from the centre it can take a bit of adjustment.
-Compared to some ergo boards this layout isn't too taxing at least.
+No problem for touch typists or anyone who glues their index fingers to F and J, but if you tend to stab from the centre, it can take a bit of adjustment.
+Compared to some ergo boards, this layout isn't too taxing, at least.

-All in all, the Kinesis Freestyle Edge RGB is a seriously good ergonomic gaming keyboard, and one that shouldn't be glossed over even if you were originally thinking of a more standard layout.
+All in all, the Kinesis Freestyle Edge RGB is a seriously good ergonomic gaming keyboard and one that shouldn't be glossed over, even if you were originally thinking of a more standard layout.
+Ergo keyboards are legion at this point, but the Kinesis Freestyle Edge RGB is the best we've tested to date.

 Read our full Kinesis Freestyle Edge RGB review.